Arizona Musicfest Scholarship

 Vanderbilt University, 2023-2027

-Tony Kim has been studying the piano with Dr. Yali Luo since the age of 10 and the cello with Jan Simiz, assistant principal of the Phoenix Symphony, at age 11.
+Tony Kim began studying the piano with Dr. Yali Luo since the age of 10 and the cello with Jan Simiz, assistant principal of the Phoenix Symphony, at age 11.
 He has won first prizes in the Steinway Avanti Junior Piano Competition, Arizona Musicfest Young Musicians Competition, OPUS Competition, Tone X Galaxie Y Music International Competition, Charleston International Music Competition, and Vivo International Music Competition.
 He also received first place for both the 2021 and 2022 Arizona MTNA State Competition Senior Piano Division.